r-yvan/r-yvan/README.md

 * 🌍  I'm based in Kigali City
 * ✉️  You can contact me at [yvankiliye.rubuto@gmail.com](mailto:yvankiliye.rubuto@gmail.com)
-* 🧠  I'm learning Java
+* 🧠  I'm currently learning Java
 * 🤝  I'm open to collaborating on any Project
 * ⚡  And I'm secretly an Alien that's all...